Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation: Content

 The Convention sets out the principle of aut dedere aut judicare—that a party to the treaty must either (1) prosecute a person who commits one of the offences or (2) send the individual to another state that requests his or her extradition for prosecution of the same crime.

 Creation and entry into force

-The Convention was adopted by the International Conference on Air Law at Montreal on 23 September 1971.
+The convention was adopted by the International Conference on Air Law at Montreal on 23 September 1971.
 It came into force on 26 January 1973 after it had been ratified by 10 states.
-As of 2013, the Convention has 188 state parties.
+As of 2013, the convention has 188 state parties.

 State parties

-The Convention has 188 state parties, which includes 186 UN members plus the Cook Islands and Niue.
-The seven UN member states that are not parties to the treaty are:
+As of June 2025 the convention has 190 state parties, which includes 188 UN members plus the Cook Islands and Niue.
+The five UN member states that are not parties to the treaty are:

 Former state parties and successions

 Former state parties that were not formally succeeded by any existing state include Czechoslovakia, East Germany, and Yugoslavia.
 A number of states ratified but have since been succeeded by new states: Serbia ratified as the Federal Republic of Yugoslavia; Russia ratified as the Soviet Union; Belarus ratified as the Byelorussian SSR; and Ukraine ratified as the Ukrainian SSR.
 Prior to the unification of Yemen, both North and South Yemen had ratified the convention.
 The Republic of China signed and ratified the agreement; in 1980, the People's Republic of China approved the treaty with a statement that it declared the Republic of China's actions with respect to the convention "null and void".